Omni Calculator logo

 We've come a long way from the Big Bang to the calendar date calculator.
 Here are some crucial steps humanity has taken:

 • Sexagesimal system - a numeral system with 60 as a base (as opposed to 2 in binary and 10 in the decimal system) developed by the ancient Sumerians.
-Although not a timekeeping device per se, the system is significant as it is still used for calculating time (e.g. 60 seconds make 1 minute), angles, and geographical coordinates.
-Interestingly, seconds are called such because they are the second division of an hour, after a minute.
+Although not a timekeeping device per se, the system is significant as it is still used for calculating time (e.g., 60 seconds make 1 minute), angles, and geographical coordinates.
+Interestingly enough, seconds are called such because they are the second division of an hour, after a minute.

-• Water clock - developed in ancient Egypt, it consists of water flowing into a container with marked lines of measurement, which would inform you how much time had passed.
-In 4th BC the Greeks started using it and called it clepsydra ("water thief").
+• Water clock - Developed in ancient Egypt, a water clock consists of water flowing into a container with marked lines of measurement, which would inform you how much time had passed.
+In 4th BC, the Greeks started using it and called it clepsydra ("water thief").

-• Candle clock - the earliest reference of these date back to Ancient China.
+Candle clock—The earliest references to these date back to Ancient China.
 Melting wax with consistently spaced markings indicates the flow of time.

-• Hourglass - its principle of operation is very similar to that of the water clock, but instead of flowing water there is sand.
+Hourglass - The principle of operation of the hourglass is very similar to that of the water clock, but instead of flowing water, there is sand.

 • Pendulum clock - Christiaan Huygens (known for many discoveries including centrifugal force) built it based on the ideas and calculations of Galileo Galilei (the 16th-17th century polymath, pioneer at building telescopes, father of modern physics, and the guy who dropped balls from the Leaning Tower of Pisa, and didn't drop the ball).